MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-splunk-uf.md

     .create table SplunkUFLogs (RawText: string)
     ```

-2. Verify that the table `WeatherAlert` was created and is empty:
+2. Verify that the table `SplunkUFLogs` was created and is empty:

     ```Kusto
     SplunkUFLogs